MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/targeting/set-up-your-team-hierarchy.md

 When you add a bucket column, note the following:

 - The column name becomes the name of the bucket.
-Each bucket you specify will appear in the Buckets list in the Teams apps that use the schema.
+Each bucket you specify will appear in the Buckets list in the Teams apps that use the hierarchy.
 - The column name must be preceded by a hashtag (#).
 It can be up to 100 characters long and contain only the characters A-Z, a-z, and 0-9. **<-IS THIS CORRECT?** For example, #Operations and #Frozen Goods.
 - You can map a bucket to only one channel.
 This means that each row can contain only one value for each bucket.
 - To map a bucket, enter the channel name in the field.
 If you leave a field blank, the bucket is mapped to the General channel by default.
 You can also enter **:::no-loc text="General":::** if you want to map to the General channel.